Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Hurwitz--Radon Hurwitz-Radon numbers associated with classical pairs

 and the $2$-periodic chain

 We show that, for any pair of adjacent classical Lie algebras $\mathfrak{h}\subset\mathfrak{g}$ appearing in these chains, the values of $\rho^{(i)}$ differ by at least one (Corollary~\ref{cor:paraherm}).
-The observation behind this result is that the associated pair of $(\mathfrak{g}, \mathfrak{h})$ is parahermitian (Proposition~\ref{prop:ineq-paraherm}).
+The observation behind this result is that the associated pair of the symmetric pair $(\mathfrak{g},\mathfrak{h})$ is parahermitian (Proposition~\ref{prop:ineq-paraherm}).